cloudfoundry/docs-cfcr/README.md

 1. Click the pencil icon to navigate to the GitHub page for the corresponding Markdown file.
 1. Make your changes in the GitHub editor and create a pull request.

-You can also [create an issue](https://github.com/cloudfoundry/docs-kubo/issues/new).
+You can also [create an issue](https://github.com/cloudfoundry/docs-cfcr/issues/new).
 Issues are repo-wide, so please indicate which topic or topics you are leaving feedback for.

 ## How To Style and Format Your Changes

-The Kubo documentation is written in Markdown, but it also uses an MkDocs extension called Admonition that enables block-styled side content, such as notes, hints or warnings.
+The CFCR documentation is written in Markdown, but it also uses an MkDocs extension called Admonition that enables block-styled side content, such as notes, hints or warnings.
 See the [Admonition](https://squidfunk.github.io/mkdocs-material/extensions/admonition/) documentation for more information about usage.

 ## How To Preview Your Changes with MkDocs

-You can use MkDocs to view a live version of the Kubo documentation on your local machine.
+You can use MkDocs to view a live version of the CFCR documentation on your local machine.
 This can be useful if you are submitting a pull request with substantial changes to the documentation.

 Perform the following steps to preview your changes: